Why you should register the name of your business

 Conducting a name search

-Once you understand how to get a business name, you need to make sure the name you want is both available and unique.
-This is especially important if you plan to file a DBA or create a formal business entity such as an LLC or corporation.
-You can use a few different strategies to conduct a name search.
+Before registering a business name, ensure the name you want is available and unique.
+This may be especially important if you plan to file a DBA or create a formal business entity, such as an LLC or corporation.

 Start with the Secretary of State website